Skip to main content

 9. Three new subdirectories or folders should now appear in the “chrome” folder: content, locale, and skin

-10. Use an editor such as Notepad++ and RUN as ADMINISTRATOR to open and edit the following file in a text editor: content\komodo.js
+10. Use an editor such as Notepad++ and RUN as an ADMINISTRATOR to open and edit the following file in a text editor: content\komodo.js

 11. Comment out line 27 and save.